AudacesFortunaIuvat/Past-Projects/README.md

 # Past-Projects
-This repo contains all of my data project files from my econometrics classes
+This repo contains selected data project files from econometrics coursework, and selected data files I authored as part of my Research Assistant responsibilites